jortvanleenen/leiden-university-beamer-old/README.md

   - _Option(s): social, science, humanities, archaeology, fgga, medicine, law_

 ## Copyright
-To this repository applies the GNU-GPLv3 license.
+To this project applies the LaTeX Project Public License version 3 (LPPL Version 1.3c  2008-05-04).

 ## Thanks
 I would like to thank @TAdeJong and @Thyrum for their initial work on an unofficial beamer theme for Leiden University and sparking my interest to come up with an altered own version!